paser-group/continuous-secsoft/fall25-ssp/e13-whitebox/README.md

 ### Tasks For You To Do
 - Open `simple.py`
 - Implement the `simpleFuzzer` method so that it can generate alphanumeric values, and these values are plugged into the `simpleCalculator` method.
 Feel free to use the strings here: https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.json
 - Record the crash messages.
-You should be recording 10 errors as part of your implementation.
+You should be recording 10 errors, i.e., exceptions and/or inputs as part of your implementation.
 - Submit your code, i.e., the modified `submit.py` file and the 10 collected error messages in a text file.
 - Due: Nov 14, 2025, 11:59 PM CST